U.N. taps Chile's Bachelet to be human rights chief: diplomats

 Bachelet, a victim of torture under the dictatorship of Augusto Pinochet, was one of conservative Chile’s most unusual presidents since the return to democracy in 1990.

-She then led U.N.
-Women, a body for gender equality and the empowerment of women, between 2010 and 2013, before returning to Chile where she was again served as president from 2014 to 2018.
+Bachelet then led U.N.
+Women, a body for gender equality and the empowerment of women, between 2010 and 2013, before returning to Chile where she again served as president from 2014 to 2018.

+Zeid told reporters in New York earlier this month that he did not seek a second term because he did not believe he would have the support of key world powers, including the United States, China and Russia.

+Zeid has been strongly critical of some of U.S. President Donald Trump’s policies and his attacks on the media.

 Reporting by Michelle Nichols; Editing by Bill Trott